-In the 2012 book, State Organs, writer Ethan Gutmann's best estimate is that 65,000 Falun Gong were killed for their organs during the years 2000-2008, selected from about 1.2 million practitioners he infers were interned in China's forced labour system (Laogai).
-A police signature is sufficient to send anyone to the camps for up to four years.
+In the 2012 book, State Organs, writer Ethan Guttman's best estimate is that 65,000 Falun Gong were killed for their organs during the years 2000-2008, selected from about 1.2 million practitioners he judges were interned in China's forced labour system (Laogai).
+A police signature is sufficient to send anyone to the camps for up to three years.
 Mark Mackinnon of Canada's Globe and Mail put it recently, "No charges, no lawyers, no appeals".
 In 2007, a U.S. government report estimated that at least half of the inmates in 340 camps were Falun Gong.
-Absolutist governance and 'anything is permitted' economics created the conditions for organ trafficking to commence and persist today.
+Absolutist governance and 'anything is permitted' economics created the conditions for organ trafficking to occur and continue today.

-Falun Gong (or Falun Dafa) is a discipline which seeks to improve health and ethics.
-It contains features of traditions, such as Chinese Qigong, Buddhism and Daoism (Taoism), combined with a set of gentle exercises.
-Because it grew astonishingly rapidly in popularity from its inception in 1992, the Party saw it as a threat, labeled it a cult, and commenced persecution against its practitioners from mid-1999 on.
+Falun Gong (or Falun Dafa) is a practice of self-cultivation and meditation, which seeks to improve health and ethics, the latter by encouraging principles such as "truth, compassion and forbearance", which also form part of other world faiths.
+It contains features of traditions, such as Buddhism, Taoism and Chinese Qi Gong, combined with a set of gentle exercises.
+Because it grew astonishingly rapidly in popularity from its inception in 1992, the Party saw it as a threat, labeled it a 'cult', and commenced persecution against its practitioners from mid-1999 until now.

-After 1980, the post-Mao party began withdrawing funds from the health system across China, requiring it to make up the shortfall from service charges to mostly uninsured patients.
-Selling the organs of executed convicts became a large source of extra income for surgeons, the military and other participants.
-After 1999, Falun Gong prisoners of conscience became a live organ bank for wealthy Chinese patients and 'organ tourists' from abroad, who often preferred that the "donors" were Falun Gong, being normally healthy, rather than convicted prisoners.
+After 1980, the post-Mao Party withdrew funds from the health system across China, requiring it to make up the shortfall from service charges to mostly uninsured patients.
+Selling the organs of executed convicts became a source of extra income for surgeons, the military and other participants.
+Falun Gong prisoners of conscience later became a vast live organ bank for wealthy Chinese patients and 'organ tourists' from abroad, who often preferred that the "donors" were Falun Gong, being healthy persons normally, rather than convicted prisoners.

-Matas and I visited about a dozen countries to interview Falun Gong practitioners sent to China's forced labour camps, who later managed to leave the camps and the country.
-Practitioners told us of working in appalling conditions in camps for up to sixteen hours daily with no pay and little food, crowded sleeping conditions and torture.
+Matas and I visited about a dozen countries to interview Falun Gong practitioners sent to China's forced labour camps, who later managed to leave both the camps and the country.
+Practitioners told us of working in appalling conditions in camps for up to sixteen hours daily with no pay and little food, crowded sleeping conditions and torture (A number of recent news reports in Lens magazine and other media inside China about the Masanjia camp echo what we were also told).
 They made a range of export products as subcontractors to multinational companies.
-This is both gross corporate irresponsibility and a violation of WTO rules; it demands an effective response by all trading partners of China.
-Each government should ban forced labour exports by enacting legislation which places an onus on importers in each country to prove their goods are not made by slaves.
+This is gross corporate irresponsibility and a violation of WTO rules, calling for an effective response by all trading partners of China.
+Each government should ban forced labour exports by enacting legislation which places an onus on importers in each country to prove their goods are not made by forced labourers.